South Central Texas

 (1731 - 1824), San Antonio

-Ruins of a fortified Spanish mission compound located on Espada Road at the southern limit of the city on the San Antonio River.
+Ruins of a fortified Spanish mission compound (walled with a tower bastion) located at 10040 Espada Road, at the southern limit of the city on the San Antonio River.
 The restored mission church is still used today.

 Camp Conception